-ii.
-Dividends and distributions
+(ii) Dividends and distributions

 Dividend income is recognised on the ex-dividend date with any related foreign withholding tax recorded as an expense.
-The Fund currently incurs withholding tax imposed by certain countries on investment income.
+The Fund currently incurs withholding tax that may be imposed by certain countries on investment income.
 Such income is recorded gross of withholding tax in the statement of comprehensive income.